Pan-Fried Split Pea Hand Pies

 Step 31:

-Fry the pies in vegetable oil until golden brown.
-I really like the old cast-iron frying pan for this purpose - it has a higher heating temperature than in modern Teflon frying pans
+Fry the pies in vegetable oil until golden.
+I love an old cast-iron skillet for this — it holds heat better than modern nonstick pans.

 Step 32: